jonocairns/hoardor/README.md

-# jarvis
+# hoardor bot
-A discord bot for searching
+A discord bot for searching and url shortening

+- !h or !help for help
+- !s or !shorten to shorten a url
+- !q or !query to search google